Ted Berman

 Ted Berman (December 17, 1919 – July 15, 2001) was an American film director, animator, and screenwriter, known for his work with Disney, including Fantasia, Bambi and The Black Cauldron.

 Early life

 Berman was born in East Los Angeles, California.
 He studied at the Chouinard Art Institute after growing up wanting to become an artist.

 Career

 Joining Disney in the 1940s, Berman started off as an animator, but focused on writing and directing in his later years.
 Berman was also a fine-arts painter.
-He served on the Disney staff for nearly 50 years.
+He served on the Disney staff for 45 years.
 Berman worked on a number of successful theatrical releases by the Mouse House along with his work with The Wonderful World of Color and The Mickey Mouse Club.
 In the 1980s, he helped direct The Fox and the Hound and The Black Cauldron before he retired from Disney.